 Your passwords stop working

 Your hard drive starts making loud noises

 Your antivirus software has been disabled

 You can’t access websites

 You’ve got new programmes on your computer.

-If you’ve been hacked, you’ll need to spring into action to minimise the risk to your sensitive information.
+If you have been hacked, you’ll need to act fast to minimise the risk to your sensitive information.